mafazsyed/vtk_to_abaqus_inp_converter_reader/README.md

 The VTK to Abaqus INP Converter and Reader application streamlines and automates the conversion of various VTK files to Abaqus INP files.
 This includes files such as surface mesh, volume mesh, and volume mesh with material properties VTK files.
 The application is also capable of identifying relevant node(s) for respective boundary and loading condition applications (or other purposes).
 The application can also easily determine the element type of the VTK file.

 ## System Requirements
 The latest version of the application operates on Windows platforms, but it could be run on Linux using the Wine compatibility layer.
+Better Linux and MacOS compatibility are in development.

 ## Installation Guide
 Download and run the VTKtoAbaqusINPConverter_1.1.0.exe file from the [GitHub Page](https://github.com/mafazsyed/VTKtoAbaqusINPConverter-Reader) page.
 No installation is required.